collective/robotframework-selenium2screenshots/docs/index.rst

    be installed to use this package.
 This does not explicitly require PIL to allow you to select between PIL and Pillow.

+:download:`Download keyword documentation <keywords.html>`.

+.. note:: All keywords are written as user keywords, but later they may be refactored into Python-keywords.
+If this happens, there will be backwards compatible wrappers available at ``keywords.robot``.

 Example
 -------